 {5} simply kierste

-label your storage solution and file those papers away.
+Step 5: Label your storage solution and file your school papers out of sight

-this is the easy part. and who doesn’t love a good label maker? all you have to do is label your storage solution with the categories you came up with in step two. you can be as creative with this as you want. i opted for easy label maker labeling.
+this is the easy part. and who doesn’t love a good label maker? all you have to do is label your storage solution with the categories you came up with in Step 2. you can be as creative with this as you want. i opted for easy label maker labeling.

 […] notice the LITTLE things, she sorts school papers into bins.
 She separates out the bins so that each kid has a bin for each […]